leeboardtools/bythelee/README.md

 ### Code Organization ###
-The Javascript code is all within the public _ html/js folder.
-With the exception of main.js, all the library code is within the public _ html/js/leeboard folder. main.js is the main entry point to **By The Lee**.
+The Javascript code is all within the public\_html/js folder.
+With the exception of main.js, all the library code is within the public\_html/js/leeboard folder. main.js is the main entry point to **By The Lee**.

 Along with main.js are phaser.min.js, phaser.js, three.min.js, and three.js.
 These are the files for Phaser and three.js, respectively.
 The .min versions are the minimized versions, which are what should be used in the live version of the apps, while the other versions are the 'normal' versions which can easily be stepped into in the debugger.

-The core portion of the library is in public _ html/js/leeboard/core.
+The core portion of the library is in public\_html/js/leeboard/core.

-The sailing simulator is in public _ html/js/leeboard/sailsim.
+The sailing simulator is in public\_html/js/leeboard/sailsim.

-The files for interfacing with Phaser are in public _ html/js/leeboard/phaser.
+The files for interfacing with Phaser are in public\_html/js/leeboard/phaser.

+### Unit Tests ###
+There are a bunch of unit tests, all found within the public\_html/test folder.
+These are based upon [QUnit](https://qunitjs.com/).
+The tests themselves are run from the unit-tests.html file in public\_html.

 ### Building The  Docs ###
 If you want to generate the code docs, you'll need [JSDoc3](http://usejsdoc.org/), which is part of [Node.js](https://nodejs.org).
 You can install JSDoc3 globally using the following under Linux/OsX: